When I called, someone answered the phone call that sounded like an Indian person. Is this an Indian company? Is your call center based in India?

 You must have heard 'You can't be digging a well when you are thirsty'.

 Will I get a discount or any price advantage if I buy for both my parents?

 The price per person remains the same whether you buy for both parents together or one person at a time.
 Some insurance plans charge you an application fee and/or renewal fee.
 The only advantage by putting both parents in one application is that you don't have to pay an application fee and/or renewal fee per person. (typically something like $5, $10 etc.)

 Also, if you put both parents in one application, you can't renew or cancel insurance for just one person.
 This happens quite often when your father is bored here or has some business and wants to go back early while mother would like to stay more.
 If that may be a possible situation for you, consider making a separate application for each person.
 You also need to make separate applications if both parents are going to stay a different duration or you want a different policy maximum for each parent.

-Generally, it should be the name of the close relative.
+Generally, it should be the name of a close relative, or someone that would be responsible if something very unfortunate occured.
 E.g., if you are buying for your parents, write your name and the relationship is son/daughter/child.
 If you are buying for your in-laws, write your husband's/wife's name and the relationship is son/daughter/child.
 However, you can write anyone's name there.
 Just by writing your name in the beneficiary field, you do not automatically become liable for the medical expenses in case the medical expenses are not covered by the insurance company because it was either pre-existing conditions, not a covered expense or expenses are beyond what is covered in the policy.

 Assuming that your policy is going to be effective on September 5, 2008, the age would be 2008 - 1948 - 1 = 59 years.
 If the policy were to be effective on December 24, 2008, the age would be 2008 - 1948 = 60 years.